davis68/2019-08-29-illinois/index.md

 eventbrite: "69039305421"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

-{% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

-{% comment %}
-HEADER

-Edit the values in the block above to be appropriate for your workshop.
-If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
-And run 'make workshop-check' *before* committing to make sure that changes are good.
-{% endcomment %}

-{% comment %}
-For a workshop please delete the following block
-{% endcomment %}

 {% if page.carpentry != site.carpentry %}
 <div class="alert alert-warning">
 You specified <code>carpentry: {{page.carpentry}}</code> in <code>index.md</code> and